gluster/glusterdocs/docs/Developer-guide/Development-Workflow.md

 All code changes which are not trivial (typo fixes, code comment changes) must be accompanied with either a new test case script or extend/modify an existing test case script.
-It is important to review the test case in conjunction with the code change to analyse whether the code change is actually verified by the test case.
+It is important to review the test case in conjunction with the code change to analyze whether the code change is actually verified by the test case.

 Regression tests (i.e, execution of all test cases accumulated with every commit) is not automatically triggered as the test cases can be extensive and is quite expensive to execute for every change submission in the review/resubmit cycle.
-Instead it is triggered when the patch contributor issues a Verified: +1 on gerrit.
+Instead, it is triggered when the patch contributor issues a Verified: +1 on gerrit.
 Passing the regression test is a necessary condition for merge along with code review points.

-To run all regression tests locally, run below script from glusterfs root directory.
+To run all regression tests locally, run the below script from glusterfs root directory.

 ```console
 # ./run-tests.sh